cswclui/katacoda-scenarios-1/12factor-002/step02.md

 }
 ```

 Notice the difference?
-You'll see that the added package, `"faker": "^5.1.0"` has been added.
-Why had this addition been made?
+You'll see that the package, [`faker`](https://www.npmjs.com/package/faker): "^5.1.0" has been added.
+Why has this addition been made?

 The reason is because `faker` is needed to support a new feature of *Pinger*.
 The new features returns a random message as part of the HTPP response whick we'll exammine in the next lab.